marty90/WebTrafficGenerator/Readme.md

 *  `-t timeout, --timeout timeout`
                         Timeout in seconds after declaring failed a visit.
                         Default is 30.
+*  `-v, --virtual_display`
+                        Use a virtual display instead of the physical one.
+Requires `xvfb` package.

 ## 4. Output format
 This tool creates an output file where it stores the output HAR of each requested URL.